 - Have a long-term vision.
 Many planting initiatives take more than 12 months to play out.
 The budget needs to reflect this longer view.

 - Measure your performance indicators.
 “Communicating the metrics that define success to teams enables them to determine whether they are on track and empowers them to modify their plans accordingly.”

 - Set realistic goals.
 This means you need to be specific in how you allocate ministry monies to achieve ministry goals.

 - Tweak your strategy as, and when, required.
 Cravenho recommends quarterly reviews of organizational plans and progress toward them.
 “By doing so,” he says, “you will be able to detect your mistakes and know where you’re faltering before a small problem snowballs into a huge crisis.”

 What does does it look like to align your budget with ministry priorities?
 Here’s one example from ECCU Marketing Account Manager Ryan Garcia, who’s part of The Cause Church in Brea, California:

-Our church is focusing on the generations for 2018.
+Our church is focusing on the generations for this next year.
 So our end-of-year giving emphasis was to redo and upgrade our youth and children’s ministry facilities.
 This aligns directly with our church’s mission of family ministry being one of five important pillars of the church.